 To add: “CP must supply study information/data to support their choice for DF.”

-Note: Reg (EU) No 168/2013 indicates in Annex VII (B) both DF for Euro 4 and Euro 5.
+Note: Regulation (EU) No 168/2013 indicates in Annex VII (B) both DF for Euro 4 and Euro 5.

-At EPPR-47 (July 2021), US EPA presented DUR-17-05, slide 3, and mentioned the background data in slides 4-6, proposing, among other, to change the text so as to allow CPs to choose domestically greater values/higher minimum distances than the ones defined in the GTR, [if the mathematical DF was going to be used beyond 2024]; see last sentence in red.
+At EPPR-47 (July 2021), US EPA presented DUR-17-05, slide 3, and mentioned the background data in slides 4-6, proposing, among others, to change the text so as to allow CPs to choose domestically greater values/higher minimum mileages than the ones defined in the GTR, [if the mathematical DF was going to be used beyond 2024]; see last sentence in red.